For CEO Alex Shah, Intelligence Is Central

 Pleasure to be here.

 Alex Halperin (04:31):

 Donnell Alexander (04:35):

-I’m going to, I’m going to call this podcast too many.
-Alexs.
+I’m going to call this podcast too many Alexs.
 Donnell Alexander, Alex Halperin and Alex Shah.
-But Alex, Alex Shah.
-I want to ask what did you do as a CIA profiler and for how long were you at that?
+But Alex Shah, I want to ask what did you do as a CIA profiler and for how long were you at that?

 Alex Shah (04:47):

-I was only 18, got involved as a, I’d almost say as a dare in college, but it ended up getting recruited in as a leadership profile or my focus was on profiling world leaders that involved essentially taking a guess at what they would do and what kind of actions they may take.
+I was only 18, I’d almost say I got involved as a dare in college, but it ended up in getting recruited in as a leadership profiler.
+My focus was on profiling world leaders, that involved essentially taking a guess at what they would do and what kind of actions they may take.
 Using as much sourcing information and sort of psychographics as well to figure that out.